baotran3/Group5_Assignment6_/README.md

 Description:
 - The goal of this assignment was to refractor a project, in this case a code for a game, and modify it so that it can be easily maintained, modified, and adapted to new requirements and design references.
 This was done through forking and collaborative work on the codebase.
+- Major changes include the creation of a draw clouds function, list comprehension for stars and clouds, createWindow function (added init in it), drawField function, drawStars function, draw_lines function, draw_ellipse function, draw_rectangle function, draw_polygon function, and draw_arc function.
+- The draw_lines function is used anytime we have to draw lines (the 18 and 6 yard box goal lines, goal lines, out of bounds lines, lights, net, and flags).
+- The draw_ellipse function is used anytime we have to draw ellipses (safety_circle, lights, light pole).
+- The of a draw_rectangle function is used anytime we have to draw rectangles (score board pole, score board, light poles).
+It also has a feature where we can have multiple colors in one function call.
+- The draw_polygon function is used anytime we have to draw polygons (the stands and flags) We can have multiple sides and colors in one function call
+- The draw_arc function is used anytime we have to draw arcs (arc at the top of the goal box).
+It works similar to the rectangle since most of its values are from a rect

 Installation:
 1. Download GitHub and create an account.
 If you already have one, log in.